vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 ## Built-in integration in Accelerator Toolkit applications

 The `@gooddata/catalog-export` tool is installed and integrated into all applications bootstrapped using the `@gooddata/create-gooddata-react-app` tool.
-A bootstrapped application's `package.json` contains the `refresh-ldm` script that you can call to start the `@gooddata/catalog-export` tool with arguments derived from your application configuration.
+A bootstrapped application's `package.json` contains the `refresh-md` script that you can call to start the `@gooddata/catalog-export` tool with arguments derived from your application configuration.

 If you created your application using `@gooddata/create-gooddata-react-app`, you may be interested in additional configuration options described further in this document.